 - The complete and signed"Learning Agreement for Traineeships" (Leitfaden)

-(Your faculty at TU Dortmund University - not the International Office - is responsible for signing your Learning Agreement.
-We are happy to help if you are not sure who the responsible person in your faculty is.)
+(Your department at TU Dortmund University - not the International Office - is responsible for signing your Learning Agreement.
+We are happy to help if you are not sure who the responsible person in your department is.)

 - CV/resumé (German or English)